lonkaars/avans-domotica/docs/design.md

 When messages are sent out by either side, they are prefixed with a single `0xff` byte to identify the start of a message.
-If a message contains a literal `0xff` byte, it will be escaped by the send function by sending the `0xff` byte twice.
+If a message contains a literal `0xff` byte, it will be escaped by sending the `0xff` byte twice.
+When the parser is done receiving a message, it goes into "idle mode".
+In this mode, all data is ignored (including double `0xff` bytes), until a single `0xff` byte followed by any other byte is received, which will cause the parser to parse incoming data normally again.
+This approach of a "idle" and "normal" mode was chosen to make the parser more resilient to serial noise.

 All data that is sent starts with an opcode to represent the message type, and a message id to uniquely identify each message for the purpose of replying to a